Status for the period January–September 2013

 Summary for 2012

-The cases in 2012 were reported from 3 villages in three districts.
-Only one of the four cases were contained.
+The cases in 2012 were reported from 3 localities in three districts.
+Of the four cases, three were reported contained.

 - Mopti Region